thom365/thom365/README.md

-- Hello.
-My name is HammerWAD also known as Nevel
+Hello.
+My name is Neveal also known by HammerWADS.

-- I'm interested in machine learning and programming in general
+- I'm interested in machine learning and programming.

+- I have the know-how in many diffirent langs.
+(Ruby, Py, js, C++, C#, html, and haskell)

 - If you are looking to reach me, you can reach me via email;